danielkoll/PyRADS/README.md

   If the installation failed, the test scripts will return "ImportError: No module named disort".
   If the installation worked, the test scripts will print a large slew of output.
-  If using a separate conda environment, subsequently remember to load that environment before running pyDISORT.
+  If using a separate conda environment, later remember to load that environment with 'source activate' before running pyDISORT or importing pyRADS.

 4) Run test scripts